Orthogonalized Synthetic Controls: Empirical Application

-\cite{ConformalInference}'s and \cite{CaoDowd2019}'s methods require stronger conditions on the idiosyncratic shocks, but they both have the potential advantage that the sizes of their tests are asymptotically correct when $T_1$ is fixed and only $T_0 \rightarrow \infty$.
+\cite{ConformalInference} provides a method for conformal inference that can be used with different SCEs provided that the estimator satisfies certain consistency conditions.
+The End-of-Sample Instability test was originally introduced by \cite{Andrews2003}, suggested for SCE by \cite{SCandInference}, and formally analyzed and extended by \cite{CaoDowd2019}.
+It involves testing for a structural break in the sequence of differences between the treated unit and SC. \cite{ConformalInference}'s and \cite{CaoDowd2019}'s methods require stronger conditions on the idiosyncratic shocks, but they both have the potential advantage that the sizes of their tests are asymptotically correct when $T_1$ is fixed and only $T_0 \rightarrow \infty$.
 This suggests that they may be preferable when $T_1$ is very small.
-On the other hand, these methods and the placebo method are designed to test the sharp null of no effect in every post-treatment time period, rather than testing a null hypothesis about the ATT.
+On the other hand, these methods and the placebo method are designed to test the sharp null hypothesis of no effect in every post-treatment time period, rather than testing a null hypothesis about the ATT.
 While it depends on context, usually testing the sharp null hypothesis is of less interest.
-When conducting the simulations for the sizes of the tests, $\beta_t = 0$ for all $t \in \mathcal{T}_1$, so both the sharp null and the null hypothesis of $\beta_{0,n} = 0$ are true.
-Also, the asymptotic results of \cite{Li2020} and \cite{CaoDowd2019} rely on keeping the number of control units fixed as the number of time periods grows, which can provide a poor approximation in applications where the number of controls is not small relative to the number of time periods.
+Since the comparison is more straightforward, I focus on comparing my method with the other inference methods designed to test the null hypothesis about the ATT.
+In Appendix C of the Supplementary Materials, I also include results for \cite{ConformalInference}, \cite{CaoDowd2019}, and \cite{Abadie2010}'s methods.\footnote{When conducting the simulations for the sizes of the tests, $\beta_t = 0$ for all $t \in \mathcal{T}_1$, so both the sharp null and the null hypothesis of $\beta_{0,n} = 0$ are true.}